dmitriytat/jedi-validate/README.md

 ## How Can I Use It?

-This is a JS class, and you can create a new instance by passing in a DOM element and an options object.
+This is a JS class and you can create a new instance by passing in a DOM element and an options object.

 ```javascript
 // npm install jedi-validate